knownin/consumer_complaints/insight_testsuite/README.md

 `test_1`: is the one provided by the original challenge.

-`test_2`: modifies test_1 by changing the names of some of the same companies and products into different cases, to make sure the names are treated as case insensitive.
+`test_2`: modifies `test_1` by changing the names of some of the same companies and products into different cases, to make sure the names are treated as case insensitive.

-`test_3`: is a larger size input file, provided by the original code challenge as well, to test the time efficiency of the code when handling larger data sets.
+`test_3`: modifies `test_2` by adding one extra company name, and by adding an identical entry.
+The program will count the entry twice, since there could be two identical complaints filed against one company at a given year and product.